 Cheddar cheese originated in and was named after the town of Cheddar in England.
 Earliest records of this cheese date back to the 12th century (1).
 Today, the requirements for cheddar cheese are a minimum of 50% fat content and a maximum of 39% moisture content (2).
 In other words, cheddar is a hard and dry cheese.

 American cheese is a type of processed cheese made from cheddar cheese, washed curd cheese, Colby cheese, granular cheese, or any mixture of two or more of these (3).
 This cheese is relatively young, with the first commercial processed cheese being produced in 1911, surprisingly not in the US but Switzerland (4).
 American cheese has similar requirements to cheddar cheese, which are a minimum of 50% milkfat content and a maximum of 40% moisture (5).

 Traditionally, cheddar is made from cow milk.
-The manufacture of cheddar consists of preparing and standardizing milk, adding starter culture with rennet, coagulating milk, cutting the coagulum into small cubes, heating and agitating the cubes, removing the whey, fusing the curd into slabs, continuously stirring the curd, salting, and finally pressing․ After this long process, cheddar is required to be aged from two months to two years before consumption (2).
+The manufacture of cheddar consists of preparing and standardizing milk, adding starter culture with rennet, coagulating milk, cutting the coagulum into small cubes, and heating and agitating the cubes.
+Later the whey is removed, the curd is fused into slabs, continuously stirred, salted, and finally pressed․ After this long process, cheddar is required to be aged from two months to two years before consumption (2).

-American cheese processed from natural cheeses by melting and emulsifying with suitable salts.
+American cheese is processed from natural cheeses by melting and emulsifying with suitable salts.
 Later reformed and packaged into slices (4).

 Both of these cheese types come in shades of yellow, orange, or white.
 The yellow pigment is usually the result of a food coloring called annatto.

 Cheddar usually comes in blocks, while American cheese is pre-packaged into slices.

 Taste and Use

 The taste of cheddar is often described as sharp and creamy.
 On the other hand, American cheese has a milder taste and a slightly salty flavor.

 Cheddar and American cheese have the same melting point of 150°F (66°C).
 This makes them perfect for grilled cheese or as ingredients in various cooked meals.